 A small number of large-scale studies using representative data from across countries, and some smaller-scale longitudinal studies, have confirmed that some aspects of the insecurity−health association are indeed causal.
 In other words, when circumstances lead jobs to become insecure, employees’ health is impaired in some dimensions.

-Research also shows that re-employability—i.e., the probability of being able to find another equally good job in the event of job loss—makes a substantial difference and mitigates some of the negative effects of job insecurity.
+Research also shows that re-employability—that is, the probability of being able to find another equally good job in the event of job loss—makes a substantial difference and mitigates some of the negative effects of job insecurity.

-Furthermore, there is reason to expect that by facilitating social support for employees wherever possible, by instituting fair procedures for participation in organizations, and by improving job quality generally, the detrimental effects of insecurity on health may be partly mitigated and partly countered by opposing factors beneficial for health.
-The evidence in this area of knowledge, however, is thin and most in need of further investigation.
+Furthermore, there is reason to expect that by facilitating social support for employees wherever possible, by instituting fair procedures for participation in organizations, and by improving job quality generally, the detrimental effects of insecurity on health may be partly mitigated and partly countered by opposing factors that are beneficial for health.

 Job insecurity can become especially widespread in times of recession.
-Although the effects are initially felt by the workers, the health consequences of each individual also extend to organizations, workers’ families and, hence, to societies which must provide care through health systems.
+Although the effects are initially felt by the workers, the health consequences of each individual also extend to organizations, workers’ families and, hence, to societies, which must provide care through health systems and unemployment security systems.

 The author thanks an anonymous referee and the IZA World of Labor editors for helpful suggestions on an earlier draft.
 Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article , .
-The figures in this paper use unit record data from the Household, Income, and Labour Dynamics in Australia (HILDA) Survey.
+The figures in this article use unit record data from the Household, Income, and Labour Dynamics in Australia (HILDA) Survey.
 The HILDA project was initiated and is funded by the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs and is managed by the Melbourne Institute of Applied Economic and Social Research.
 For his research on job quality, including insecurity, the author received financial support from the Economic and Social Research Council and from the UK Commission for Employment and Skills.
 Version 2 of the article situates the available research within the global Covid-19 pandemic and adds new “Key references” , , .

 © Francis Green